bioinformatics-polito/DEEPrior/README.md

 The prerequisites are listed in the requirements.txt file.

 ### 1.2 Installing
-First of all, check if you have pip and conda.
+First of all, check if you have pip and conda installed in your system.
 If pip and/or conda are not installed in your system, follow the instructions to install miniconda [here] https://docs.conda.io/en/latest/miniconda.html#installing.
-Once you find the right version, copy the installer link and read the following instructions:
-...
-wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh #this is the latest Linux installer links nowadays, check if there is a new available version sha256sum filename  #verify your installer hashes bash Miniconda3-latest-Linux-x86_64.sh
-...
 If the conda base environment is not yet activate run this command:
 ...
 conda activate
 ...
-Now copy and paste these instrucions to create and activate a DEEPrior virtual environment called *DEEPenv*:
+Now copy and paste these instrucions to create and activate a DEEPrior virtual environment called *DEEPenv* with conda:
 ```
 conda create --name DEEPenv python=3.7.0 #create a new virtual environment with a selected version of python
 conda activate DEEPenv
 ```
 Then **clone this repository** and install all the required packages listed in requirements.txt.
 ```